vistca/PoseEstimation6D/README.md

  - Add object id as another input to the classifier of the pose estimator

  - Normalize the images with std and mean???

+ - Add that we separate the checkpoints for Faster R-CNN and EfficientNet